Texas Tech opens 2014 campaign Aug. 22 against New Mexico at John Walker Soccer Complex.

 Red Raiders down TCU 1-0 in Big 12 Championship Quarterfinals

-During his six-year tenure, Stone has steadily built the program with a foundation of strong recruiting, annually bringing some of the top talent in the state and the country to Lubbock.
-With that talent pool, Stone has guided to Red Raiders to six consecutive Big 12 Championship appearances, sending Texas Tech back to the conference tournament in just his first season (2007) for the first time since 1999.
+During his seven-year tenure, Stone has steadily built the program with a foundation of strong recruiting, annually bringing some of the top talent in the state and the country to Lubbock.
+With that talent pool, Stone has guided to Red Raiders to seven-consecutive Big 12 Championship appearances, sending Texas Tech back to the conference tournament in just his first season (2007) for the first time since 1999.
 The Red Raiders have advanced to the conference semifinals in each of the past two seasons.

-Tech hosted a total of 3,520 fans during the final weekend of home matches of the 2011 season, which included the thrilling double-overtime victory over Texas.
+Texas Tech hosted a total of 3,520 fans during the final weekend of the 2011 season, which included a thrilling double-overtime victory over Texas.
 The figure was a new stadium record for a weekend series.

-In all, the average single-game attendance has ballooned by 194 percent during the Tom Stone Era, increasing from an average of 349 per-game during the 2007 season to last year's mark of 1,027.
-The 2012 season marked the third consecutive season with an average attendance of over 1,000.
+In all, the average single-game attendance has ballooned by 194 percent during the Tom Stone era, increasing from an average of 349 per-game during the 2007 season to the 2012 mark of 1,027.
+The 2013 season marked the third consecutive season with an average attendance of over 950 fans per contest.

 That inherent and unique home field advantage has been noticed on a national level as Texas Tech hosted the NSCAA/FOX Soccer Game of the Week on Oct.
-26, 2012 where the Red Raiders shutout Oklahoma State 2-0.
+26, 2012, where the Red Raiders shutout Oklahoma State 2-0.
 It was the first of several televised soccer matches at the complex in the near future.

-The 2010 season saw significant step forward as the Red Raiders posted an 11-8-1 record, their first winning season since 1996, and advanced to their fourth-straight Big 12 Championship appearance.
+The 2010 season marked the most-significant step forward under Stone as the Red Raiders posted an 11-8-1 record, their first winning season since 1996, and advanced to their fourth-straight Big 12 Championship appearance.

-Tech had many firsts during 2010 as it received votes in the top 25 poll for the first time, along with the best start in school history at 5-0 against Division I opponents.
-To go along with those five wins was five shutouts.
-The five shutouts was the first time in the program's history that a Tech team began the season with five-consecutive shutouts.
-The Red Raiders finished the year with a school-record 10 shutouts.
+Texas Tech had many firsts during 2010 as it received votes in the top 25 poll for the first time, along with the best start in school history at 5-0 against Division I opponents.
+The Red Raiders held each of their opponents scoreless during that stretch, marking the first time in program history that a Texas Tech team has opened a season with five-consecutive shutouts.

 With a full recruiting class on campus that regularly fielded around seven freshmen in the starting lineup, the Red Raiders finished the 2009 campaign 8-8-4, marking the first time since 1996 that a Tech team had a .500 or better overall record.

 Besides the win-loss record, the 2009 squad was also one of Tech's most competitive squads as well, with seven of eight losses coming by only a goal.
-The Red Raiders picked up quality road wins at TCU, UTEP, and a neutral-site contest against Vanderbilt, while earning a conference point with a 0-0 tie at nationally-ranked Texas A&M, snapping a nine-match losing streak to the Aggies.
-The point against the Aggies led the Red Raiders back to the Big 12 Championship for the third-consecutive season, where Tech's season eventually ended off penalty kicks against Kansas.
+The Red Raiders picked up quality road wins at TCU, UTEP, and a neutral-site contest against Vanderbilt, while earning a conference point with a 0-0 tie at nationally-ranked Texas A&M. The point against the Aggies led the Red Raiders back to the Big 12 Championship for the third-consecutive season, where Tech's season eventually ended off penalty kicks against Kansas.

-During his tenure, Stone has also been active on the national level as he was hired in 2008 as the assistant coach for the U.S. U-20 National Team, a position he remains in today.
+During his tenure, Stone has also been active on the national level as he was hired in 2008 as the assistant coach for the U.S. U-20 National Team.
 Serving under head coach Tony DiCicco, the 2008 team captured the FIFA World Championship.
-The 2010 squad, meanwhile, has already won the CONCACAF Championship and will train throughout the summer before attending the FIFA U-20 World Cup in Germany at the end of July.
-On top of his national team duties, Stone is also currently serving as the head coach of the southern region's U-19 Olympic Development team.
+The 2010 squad, meanwhile, won the CONCACAF Championship before eventually heading to the FIFA U-20 World Cup held in Germany.
+On top of his national team duties, Stone has also served as the head coach of the southern region's U-19 Olympic Development team.

 Prior to his arrival at Tech, Stone spent one season helping lead Clemson as an assistant coach to the NCAA Final Eight where the Tigers eventually ended their season 11-8-5 overall, which was the best season in Clemson school history.

-In his four-year career at Duke, Stone was an All-Atlantic Coast Conference selection three times, while also setting the Duke record for the most NCAA Tournament goals in a career and game-winners in a single season.
-Stone was also a team captain on the 1987 squad and finished among the top 10 on the school's career points and goals charts.
+In his four-year career at Duke, Stone was an All-Atlantic Coast Conference selection three times, while also setting the Duke record for most NCAA Tournament goals in a career and game-winners in a single season.
+Stone was also a team captain on the 1987 squad and still remains among the top 10 on the school's career points chart.